Responsible solutions

 “Neuroprosthesis” lets patients with speech paralysis talk

-Researchers created an intelligent spelling device that allows people with speech disorders to communicate.
-The device translates brain signals into single letters and spells sentences on a screen.
+Researchers from the University of California, San Francisco, created an intelligent spelling device that allows people with speech disorders to communicate.